 1. Who We Are And How To Contact Us

 We are Bunks Limited, a company registered in England and Wales under company number 09912150, with our registered office at St. Stephens House, Arthur Road, Windsor, Berkshire, SL4 1RU.
 Our VAT number is 241134060.
 We operate the website www.bunkstrunks.com.

 This policy is intended to provide an overview of what we do with people's personal data.
-If you have any questions or concerns about the information in this policy, or about our handling of personal data more generally, or if you would like more detailed information on a particular point, you should contact us by emailing us at firstname.lastname@example.org, by calling us on 0800 043 3112, or by writing to us at the above address for the attention of Rachel Smith-Bingham.
+If you have any questions or concerns about the information in this policy, or about our handling of personal data more generally, or if you would like more detailed information on a particular point, you should contact us by emailing us at firstname.lastname@example.org, or by writing to us at the above address for the attention of Rachel Smith-Bingham.

 2. Information We Collect From You